cloudmesh-community/hid-sp18-415/tutorial.md

  * Database services
    - Postgres and Redis are supported
  * Heroku Connect
-   - Data in Postgres can be synchronized to the salesforce databases
+   - Data in Postgres can be synchronized to the database of Salesforce organizations
  * Heroku Enterprise
-   - It provides private spaces and access control features to enterprises to manage api resources,users and development
+   - It provides private spaces and access control features to large enterprises to collaborate and manage api resources,users and      development
  * Heroku Teams
    - Collaboration platform for application management and development.
  * Dynos